Ian McNabb discography: Track listing

+Boots

-BootsBoots is an album of previously unreleased archival material recorded between 1991 and 2000.
+Boots is an album of previously unreleased archival material recorded between 1991 and 2000.
 The title refers to both McNabb's nickname (after his penchant for wearing Beatles-style boots in the mid-80s while with The Icicle Works) and the "official bootleg" nature of the release.
 The double disc set includes some radio performances, demos and alternative versions.
 It was available by mail only and limited to 1000, copies each numbered on the spine.
 According to McNabb, the album is "very rare".
 The cover was designed by Ged Doyle at Plast-c.

 Critical reception

 Jerry Ewing reviewed Boots in the magazine Classic Rock, saying it was "a double CD full of rarities and out-takes from across McNabb's excellent solo career".
 He concluded by saying it "is sad that Boots is available only from [...]
 McNabb's website".